k0staa/k0staa.github.io/_posts/2018-12-09-kafka-simple-fraud-detection.markdown

 Detection of various anomalies in the data stream is a very common business need these days.
 Applications are often used by many users and thus generate a large amount of data.

-As part of the entertainment, I decided to create a tool that will detect specific requests (let's assume that they are potentially dangerous) in the log stream, and also combine different types of logs in the time window to provide more data.
+As part of the entertainment, I decided to create a tool that will detect specific requests (let's assume that they are potentially dangerous) in the log stream, and also combine different types of logs in the time window to provide more data for the end user.
 The application will save such search results in a MongoDB database, and also enable the display of this data through the REST controller.
 As I have never written anything in the Kotlin, I decided that the project will be written in this language.

 The Kafka and MongoDB instances are both needed to run the project, so for ease of use I have put the appropriate configurations for `docker-compose` in the `docker` directory.
 Just enter the directory and run `docker-compose up`.